 If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations to be programmed will apply.
 In this situation, any data that is sent to the device that goes beyond the end of the page will wrap around back to the beginning of the same page.
-For example, if the starting address denoted by A23-A0 is 0000FEh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at address 000000h.
-The remaining bytes in the page (addresses 000001h through 0000FDh) will not be programmed and will remain in the erased state (FFh).
+For example, if the starting address denoted by A23-A0 is 0000FEh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at addresses 0000FEh in the page (addresses 000001h through 0000FDh) will not be programmed and will remain in the erased state (FFh).
 In addition, if more than 256-bytes of data are sent to the device, then only the last 256-bytes sent will be latched into the internal buffer.

-When the $\overline{\text{CS}}$ pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
+When the \overline{CS} pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
 If less than 256-bytes of data were sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
-The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{RP} if only programming a single byte.
+The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{BP} if only programming a single byte.